Avril Lavigne: Relationships

 Lavigne began dating fellow Canadian musician Chad Kroeger, frontman of the band Nickelback, in July 2012.
 The relationship blossomed after they began working together in March 2012 to write and record music for Lavigne's fifth album.
 Lavigne and Kroeger became engaged in August 2012, after one month of dating.
-The couple married at the Château de la Napoule, a reconstructed medieval castle on the Mediterranean in the South of France, on July 1, 2013 (which is Canada Day), after a year of being together.
-On September 2, 2015, Lavigne announced her separation from Kroeger via her official Instagram account, and later divorced.
+The couple married at the Château de la Napoule, a reconstructed medieval castle on the Mediterranean in the South of France, on July 1, 2013, after a year of being together.
+On September 2, 2015, Lavigne announced her separation from Kroeger via her official Instagram account, and they later divorced.

-Lavigne began dating billionaire Phillip Sarofim in 2018.
-She broke up with him in 2019.
+From 2018 to 2019, Lavigne dated billionaire heir Phillip Sarofim.
 It was reported by People magazine that she began dating musician Pete Jonas in 2020.
 She later began dating Mod Sun around March 2021.
-Lavigne announced their engagement via her social media accounts in April 2022, which eventually ended in February 2023.
-She is now rumoured to be dating rapper Tyga as of March 2023.
+In April 2022, Lavigne used her social media accounts to announce their engagement, which ended in February 2023.

 Health

 In April 2015, Lavigne revealed to People magazine that she had been diagnosed with Lyme disease after her 30th birthday in 2014.
 In an interview with Billboard that same month, Lavigne said that she was in the recovery process and that she wanted to increase awareness of the disease.

-Lavigne has been referred to as a vegan or a vegetarian.
+Lavigne has been referred to as a vegan or a vegetarian, though she has not discussed her diet publicly.